 The Blue Tassel (Tzitzit)

-Collectively we can see the strong possibility that God used the sapphire stone from His very throne in heaven to communicate through hearing the will of His Kingdom obeyed in the earth.
-He reinforces this in a garment accessory that He commanded the Israelite men to wear in Numbers chapter 15 verse 37-38.
+Collectively we can see the strong possibility that God used the sapphire stone from His very throne in heaven to communicate the will of His Kingdom to be obeyed on the earth.
+He reinforces this in a garment accessory that He commanded the Israelite men to wear in Numbers chapter 15 verses 37-38.

 . . . the Lord spoke to Moses, saying, “Speak to the children of Israel: Tell them to make tassels on the corners of their garments throughout their generations, and to put a blue thread in the tassels of the corners.

 The blue thread's purpose is revealed in this portion of Scripture and makes the blue sapphire heavenly commandments connection once again.

 . . . you shall have the tassel, that you may look upon it and remember all the commandments of the Lord and do them . . .

 — Numbers 15:39

 The blue thread reminded them, presently and daily, of the commands God had given them on the stones of sapphire, which also called back to mind their "heavenly" source.

 The author also gives a rich example taken from the book of Revelation, chapter seventeen, about the results of leaving the commands of God out of our Christian life.
 John describes the woman on a beast as a woman of harlotry.
 He then makes a note of the colors in which she is arrayed.